Graded geometry and generalized reduction: Symplectic -manifolds of degree

 \begin{ex} Given a vector bundle $A\to M$, one can define a pseudo-euclidean vector bundle $E:=A\oplus A^*$, with metric

-The corresponding degree 2 symplectic $\mathbb{N}$-manifold is denoted by $T^*[2]A[1]$ and plays the role of the cotangent bundle of $A[1]$ (as in Example~\ref{ex:1Man}) in the context of degree 2 $\mathbb{N}$-manifolds.
+The corresponding degree 2 symplectic $\mathbb{N}$-manifold is denoted by $T^*[2]A[1]$ and plays the role of the cotangent bundle of $A[1]$ (as in Example~\ref{ex:1Man}) in the context of $\mathbb{N}$-manifolds of degree 2.
 The projection $T^*[2]A[1]\to A[1]$ is defined by the natural inclusion

 given by the identity map in degree 0 and

 For graded cotangent bundles in higher degrees, see \cite{Cueca21}. $\diamond$ \end{ex}